-- 6. The ERA has determined that the return on debt will be estimated as the sum of the: - risk free rate - spread of the bank bill swap rate over the risk free rate (BBSW spread) - DRP - debt raising and hedging costs. - 7.
-The risk free rate, BBSW spread and the debt raising and hedging costs are estimated for the term of the regulatory period, that is, five years.
-These three components are estimated once every five years at the start of the regulatory period, so do not require annual updating. - 8.
-The DRP is estimated using a 10-year trailing average consisting of a DRP for the current year and an annual DRP for each of the 9 prior years.
-The DRP estimate must be updated each year. - 9.
-The DRP for each yearly update is based on: - a term to maturity of 10 years - the determined benchmark credit rating4 - ERA's revised bond yield approach - a corresponding 10-year bank bill swap rate estimation. - 10.
+- 6. The ERA has determined that the return on debt will be estimated as the sum of the: - Risk free rate - DRP - Debt raising and hedging costs. - 7.
+The risk free rate and the debt raising and hedging costs are estimated for the term of the regulatory period, that is, five years.
+These components are estimated once every five years at the start of the regulatory period, so do not require annual updating. - 8.
+The DRP is estimated using a 10-year trailing average consisting of a DRP for the current year and an annual DRP for each of the nine prior years.
+The ERA will update the 10-year trailing average debt risk premium each year. - 9.
+The DRP for each yearly update is based on: - a term to maturity of 10 years - the determined benchmark credit rating4 - ERA's revised bond yield approach - a corresponding 10-year interest rate swap rate estimation. - 10.
 The ERA's revised bond yield approach uses international bonds that have their country of risk identified by Bloomberg as Australia to estimate the cost of debt each year.
-The DRP represents the risk spread of the cost of debt estimated over the 10-year bank bill swap rate estimation in any given year. - 11.
+The DRP represents the risk spread of the 10-year cost of debt estimated over the 10-year interest rate swap rate estimation. - 11.
 The DRP estimates are based on a pre-determined averaging period.
-For illustrative purpose, this document uses 20 Sydney trading days5 which is consistent with Gas Rate of Return Guidelines.
+For illustrative purposes, this document uses 20 Sydney trading days5 which are consistent with the gas instrument.

-For illustrative purposes, this document uses BBB+ credit rating which is consistent with the Gas Rate of Return Guidelines.
+For illustrative purposes, this document uses BBB+ credit rating which is consistent with the gas rate of return instrument.